abhinay20045/3261hw1/README.md

 ## 📱 Project Overview

-**Task Manager Mobile App** - A fully functional task management application with the following features:
+**Task Manager Mobile App** - A simple and functional task management application with the following features:

 ### Features
 - ✅ **User Input**: Text input for adding new tasks